siennaballot/ColorRandomizer/README.md

 This project was bootstrapped with Create React App.

-Run from terminal: npm run start
+Run from terminal (assuming Node.js with npm is installed): npm run start